 This group is based in London, Ontario.
 Its members provide support for transplant patients and promotes public awareness about organ donation.
 Awareness activities include displays and presentations at high schools, church services and many other organizations.
-You may want to contribute to the new Recipient Gift of Life Quilt or the Donor Gift of LIfe Quilt, spearheaded by this group.
 For more information, please contact Jane Tucker.

 This is a registered charity that participates in promotional work and offers support to transplant individuals in Lambton County.
 This group features some donation stories on-line and also organizes several awareness activities.
 For more information, please visit the SODA website or call 519.344.7777.

 This organization promotes awareness about organ and tissue donation through sporting, cultural and entertainment events.
-They feature a number of donation and recipient stories on-line and organize numerous awareness activities throughout the year, including the annual Gift of Life Relay Walk from London to Windsor.
-For more information, please contact Tom Awad or visit their website.
+They feature a number of donation and recipient stories on-line and organize numerous awareness activities throughout the year.
+For more information, visit their website.